-This certification is meant for the experienced backcountry skier or ski guide looking to further hone her/his skills in off-trail and glacial terrain.
-It is designed for guiding either ski tours or ski ascents/descents, on alpine touring, split board or free-heel equipment.
+The AMGA Ski and Splitboard Guide certifications are meant for the experienced backcountry skier/rider or ski guide looking to further hone their skills in off-trail and glacial terrain.
+It is designed for guiding either ski tours or ski ascents/descents, on alpine touring, splitboard or free-heel equipment.
 Topics covered include: track setting, navigation, efficient 3rd and 4th class travel, short-rope and short pitch techniques, rescues skills, and client care.

-Students are expected to arrive with a minimum of four years of recreational backcountry skiing background and an acquired knowledge of knots, belaying, rappelling, anchors, and basic alpine climbing systems.
+Students are expected to arrive with a minimum of four years of recreational backcountry skiing/riding experience and an working knowledge of knots, belaying, rappelling, anchors, and basic alpine climbing systems.
 It is assumed that the students can ascend and descend 4500 vertical feet per day.
-It is expected that student’s are physically, mentally, and emotionally prepared for a week of outdoor activity.
+It is expected that students are physically, mentally, and emotionally prepared for a 10+ days of continuous outdoor activity.

 Splitboard Use on Ski Programs

 Starting in 2014, the AMGA will allow Splitboarders to move through the entire Ski Program on their boards, without being tested on skis.
 Splitboarders will have to demonstrate all the same guide skills as skiers, and their travel mode will have to be via skins.
 No snowshoes will be allowed.
-While those who successfully pass the Ski Guide Exam on a Splitboard will become certified through the AMGA, individuals who are pursuing American Mountain Guide/IFMGA Guide certification will not become internationally certified until they pass a one-day movement assessment on skis.
+While those who successfully pass the Ski Guide Exam on a Splitboard will become certified AMGA Splitboard Guides through the AMGA, individuals who are pursuing American Mountain Guide/IFMGA Guide certification will not become internationally certified until they pass a one-day movement assessment on skis.
 This is a requirement of the IFMGA, as the association does not allow certification for Splitboarders at this point in time.
 Those who demonstrate that they meet the ski standard will be awarded American Mountain Guide/IFMGA Guide certification.
+Click here for more information about the AMGA Splitboard Guide Certification.

-To get your Ski Guide Certification, you must complete:
+To get your Ski and/or Splitboard Guide Certification, you must complete:

 The Ski Guide Course (SGC) is designed for skiers who wish to learn the skills and techniques used while guiding multi-day ski tours in a non-glaciated, yet possible high-mountain backcountry setting.
 It covers management of 3rd and 4th class terrain, technical ascents and descents, and management of multiple clients and small team rescues.
 Emphasis is placed on effectively managing risks and maximizing client rewards.
 Glacier travel, crevasse hazards and sustained technical mountaineering challenges are generally not covered in this course.